INTRODUCTION

 LACTOSE INTOLERANCE AND DAIRY SENSITIVITIES

-Many people experience lactose intolerance or dairy sensitivities, which directly affect digestive comfort.
+Many individuals experience lactose intolerance or dairy sensitivities, which directly affect digestive comfort.
 Lactose intolerance occurs when the body produces insufficient lactase, the enzyme that digests lactose.
 As a result, undigested lactose ferments in the gut, leading to gas and bloating.
 Dairy sensitivities, often triggered by milk proteins, can also cause inflammation and discomfort.
 Recognising these issues is essential for anyone seeking relief through dietary adjustments.

 HOW DAIRY CONTRIBUTES TO BLOATING

 Consuming dairy can trigger a series of reactions that lead to bloating.
 When lactose is not fully digested, it ferments in the colon and produces gas that causes abdominal distension.
 Moreover, dairy proteins can provoke mild inflammation in sensitive individuals, further intensifying discomfort.
 Water retention in the intestines may also occur, making the abdomen feel heavy.
-This cascade of effects explains why limiting dairy from your diet reduces bloating significantly.
+This cascade of effects explains why limiting dairy in your diet reduces bloating significantly.

 THE BENEFITS OF CUTTING DAIRY